rsvicky05/EmojiGame/README.md

 ### Completion Instructions

 <details>
-<summary>Functionality to be added</summary>
+<summary>Functionality added</summary>
 <br/>

-The app must have the following functionalities
+The app having following functionalities

 - Initially, the _Score_ and _Total Score_ for the current game should be **0**
 - When an **Emoji** is clicked,